-This classic version of chicken potpie keeps the usual pate brisee crust.
+If you're thinking you want comfort food for dinner tonight, try this classic version of chicken potpie, which keeps the usual pate brisee crust but adds mushrooms to the mix.
 Smoky bacon adds extra flavor to the filling.

 Make the filling: Cook bacon in a large saucepan over low heat until crisp, about 10 minutes.
 Transfer bacon to a plate using a slotted spoon.
 Raise heat to medium, and add oil.
 Add onion, and cook until translucent, about 8 minutes.
 Add mushrooms, carrots, and celery, and cook until softened, about 10 minutes.
 Season with salt and pepper.
 Stir in flour.